rwieruch/blog_robinwieruch_content/react-testing-tutorial.md

 });
 {{< /highlight >}}

-In the first line of each test, you setup the initial state object which will be the input of your function to be tested in the next step.
+In the first line of each test, you arrange the initial state object which will be the input of your function to be tested in the next step.
 In the second line of each test, you will pass the variable from the setup step to your function.
 The function returns a value.
 In the last line of the test, you want to assert that the returned value from the function is an expected value.
 In this case, the `doIncrement()` function should increment the counter property in the state object and the `doDecrement()` function should decrement it.

 That's it.
 You can run both tests on the command line with `npm run test:unit` or `npm run test:unit:watch`.
 You can change the assertion and see how the tests behave in watch mode.
 They will either fail or succeed.
 Furthermore, note that there is no React dependency yet in the test file.
 It's only Mocha and Chai which are able to test your vanilla JavaScript functions.
 You wouldn't even need the *test/dom.js* configuration yet, because there is no DOM of the browser needed for these unit tests.